damonallison/swift-fundamentals/README.md

 * Modules: What is an umbrella header?
 * Modules: What is a module.modulemap file?

+* Strong reference cycles and capture lists.
+If you store a closure on an instance.
+This needs to be broken (guard?)

 * Functions : Why are functions written as `print(_:separator:delimiter)`.
 Why does the first parameter receive the wildcard name and type names are omitted?

+* Closures : is it common to annotate *all* non-escaping closures with `@noescape`?
+* "Marking a closure with `@noescape` lets you refer to `self` implicitly within the closure.
+What does this mean - couldn't you refer to `self` in all closures?

 #### Objects ####